 I remembered we had put out a sign-in sheet for visitors to leave their names and email addresses, in case they were interested in lessons or wanted further information.
 When I looked at the sheet, I recognized her unusual name.
 I sent an email to the address she had left, telling her what I had decided and why.

 She immediately responded that she was thrilled!
 We sent a couple of messages back and forth, decided on a fair asking price, and arranged a time when she could come to the studio to pick it up.

 Although I was perfectly happy with making the sale of this sculpture, it still felt a lot like letting one of my children go.
 However, I was confident that she was going to be in a place where she would continue to be a voice of hope and beauty.

 What I didn’t anticipate was, when the young woman come with her friend to the studio, that she would open up and share with me some of the deep physical, emotional, and spiritual scars which made up her own story.
-She told me specifically why she felt that this Shattered figure was such a perfect reflection of what she had endured, and more importantly, the person who she had become through that journey of pain and restoration.
+She told me some of the specifics of why she felt this Shattered figure was such a perfect reflection of what she had endured, and more importantly, the person who she had become through that journey of pain and restoration.
 I was beyond words as I listened, and as I saw her tears of pain, sorrow, brokenness, transformed into hope, forgiveness, strength, and restoration.

-Looking back, this was one of my art transactions which has had, and will continue to have, the greatest impact on my life and work.
+I will remember this transaction as one of the greatest impacts on my life and work.
 This is no longer me speaking through my art, but the artwork, and the Great Artist, speaking back into my life.